Jump to accessibility statement Skip to content

 As a university which remains committed to the principles of Athena SWAN, the University of Sunderland was one of the first, groundbreaking universities that was awarded Bronze Award status for the advancement and promotion of careers of women in SET.
 Subsequently, we have continued to make significant progress and practical changes that address gender equality, and we successfully renewed our Bronze Award status in April 2019.

-We are also delighted that our Psychology School also achieve a bronze award in April 2021 with the Faculty of Technology submitting in January 2022
+We are also delighted that our psychology team achieved a bronze award in April 2021.

 SunGen